yingrui/registry-ui/README.md

 ## Using nvm to provision your development environment

-To install or update nvm, you can use the [install script][2] using cURL:
+To install or update nvm, you can use cURL:

 ```sh
 curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.32.0/install.sh | bash